Mortonian/connection_pool_scaffold/README.md

 ## Compiling, Testing, Oh My!

-You compile, package, and or testing this code using the familiar [maven][maven] commands: to change it as you see fit.
+You compile, package, and or testing this code using the familiar maven commands:

     mvn compile      # compiles your code in src/main/java mvn test-compile # compile test code in src/test/java